-Any Builder or Owner aggrieved by a decision of the AC may appeal the decision to the Board of the District by submitting a written request, to the District Manager, clearly outlining the justifications for your appeal or variance, within thirty (30) days of the date on the notification of decision provided by the AC.
+Any Builder or Owner aggrieved by a decision of the AC may appeal the decision to the Board of the MVMD District in accordance with procedures to be established by the Board submitting a written request, to the District Manager, clearly outlining the justifications for your appeal or variance.
+Such appeal shall be in writing and shall be filed, within thirty (30) days after of the date on the notification of decision provided by the AC.
 If the decision of the AC is overruled by the Board on any issue or question, the prior decision of the AC shall be deemed modified to the extent specified by the Board and such decision, as so modified, shall thereafter be deemed the decision of the AC.
 If not appealed, or as so modified or affirmed, the decision of the AC shall be conclusive and binding on all interested parties.